seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/index.md

 ---
+title: Lectures for Carolina Code School Winter 2024
+sidebar_label: Winter 2024 Lectures
 sidebar_position: 1
 ---

-# Lectures for Carolina Code School Winter 2024
+## Class Structure

+- Weeks 1-3 Intro to Programming
+- Weeks 4-6 Programming for the Web
+- Weeks 6-9 Building Applications
+- Weeks 10-12 Final Project

 This is your field guide to your Full Time Web Development cohort, and should provide you with information you need about what to expect in class week to week.

----

-## Lectures
+## Daily Lectures

-Your lectures will be published in weekly folders inside this `lectures` repository.
+The daily lectures will be published in weekly folders inside this repository.
 Each week will contain:

 - An overview about what to expect that week, including any recommended preparation
 - `day-*` directories - Each day of your class will contain